HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 discuss: 2040
 results: https://docs.google.com/spreadsheets/d/1jjvZqYay5KmTle4atzFWqtbkz9ohw25KFmNtCS-7n3s/
 queries: 04_Fonts
-#featured_quote: TODO
-#featured_stat_1: TODO
-#featured_stat_label_1: TODO
-#featured_stat_2: TODO
-#featured_stat_label_2: TODO
-#featured_stat_3: TODO
-#featured_stat_label_3: TODO
-unedited: true
+featured_quote: Web font technology is fairly mature, with incremental improvements in compression and other technical improvements, but new features are arriving.
+Browser support for variable fonts has become quite good, and this is the feature that's seen the most growth in the previous year.
+featured_stat_1: 70.3%
+featured_stat_label_1: Popularity of Google Fonts amongst font-hosting services
+featured_stat_2: 10.3%
+featured_stat_label_2: Usage of <code>font-display</code> swap
+featured_stat_3: 11.0%
+featured_stat_label_3: Usage of Variable Fonts on mobile sites
 ---
 ## Introduction

 Text is at the heart of most web sites, and typography is the art of presenting that text in a way that's visually appealing and effective.
 Creating good typography requires choosing the appropriate fonts and designers have a tremendous range of web fonts to choose from.
 As with all resources, there are performance and compatibility concerns but, done right, the benefit is well worth it.
 In this chapter, we'll dive into data to show how web fonts are being used, and in particular how they're optimized.

-Web font technology is fairly mature, with incremental improvements in compression and other technical improvements, but new features are arriving.
-Browser support for variable fonts has become quite good, and this is the feature that's seen the most growth in the previous year.

-{# TODO (authors) - what do you think about moving this sentence to the conclusion? #}

 ## Where are web fonts being used?